saharkhalafi/Product-Description-Generator/README.md

-# 📝 SEO Product Description Generator using Google Gemini API
+# 📝 Product Description Generator using Google Gemini API

 ## 📌 Project Overview
 In modern e-commerce platforms, writing **unique product descriptions** for thousands of items is a **time-consuming and repetitive task**.
 Manual copywriting increases operational costs and often results in **inconsistent tone** and product presentation.